dmonskull/DMONET/index.md

 - **🔧 Devkit Support**: Full support for Xbox 360 Development Kits (XDK), allowing advanced debugging and modding capabilities.
 - **📦 Content Injecting**: Inject content directly to your Xbox 360, including mods, patches, DLC, gamesaves, profiles, and more.
 - **🚀 Custom Quicklaunching**: Set up and customize quick launch shortcuts for your favorite mods and games, speeding up access and enhancing your workflow.
+- **📂 File Explorer**: Browse and manage files on your Xbox 360 easily.
+Launch games by double-clicking on `.xex` files, and set custom quicklaunch entries directly from the File Explorer.

 ---